New phases of $\mathcal{N}=4$ SYM at finite chemical potential

-Just as we did for the single charge CLP solution, we first investigate the linear stability of the two charge CLP black hole with respect to the condensation of the charged scalar $\Phi$.
+Just as we did for the single charge BCS solution, we first investigate the linear stability of the two charge BCS black hole with respect to the condensation of the charged scalar $\Phi$.
 The equation to solve turns out to be given by

-Since the CLP backgrounds are static, we expand $\Phi$ in Fourier modes.
+Since the BCS backgrounds are static, we expand $\Phi$ in Fourier modes.
 Additionally, we will take the s-wave channel.
 All in all, we take $\Phi$ to be given by

 where $\omega$ is the frequency of the perturbation mode.